laravel-streams/streams-core/docs/applications.md

 ### Defining Applications

-Applications are defined using the `core.applications` stream.
+Applications are defined using the `applications` stream.
 Entries are defined using `JSON` entry files within the `/streams/apps` directory by default.

 The `match` value is compared to request URLs to determine the active application.